 In 1965, Streisand began the year by entertaining newly elected President Lyndon Johnson at the Democratic Inaugural Gala on January 18th in Washington, D.C.
 On April 4th she attended a civil rights fundraiser in Selma, Alabama where she sang “That’s A Fine Kind of Freedom.”
 A week later, at the Grammys she took home the Best Female Vocalist award for “People.”At a civil rights fundraiser in Selma, Alabama she sang “That’s A Fine Kind of Freedom.”
 A week after that, on April 14th, she completed the taping for her first TV production, “My Name Is Barbra,” a one-woman musical special entirely her own show without any guest stars.
 Some people at CBS feared the program would be a disaster.
-When it aired on April 28th, the critics loved it and it earned high audience ratings (see video clip).
-The TV show was followed by the companion album, My Name Is Barbra, released in May 1965.
-A single from the this album, “My Man,” released in June 1965, made the Billboard Hot 100 in July, peaking at #79 and remained on the chart for six weeks.
+When it aired on April 28th, the critics loved it and it earned high audience ratings (For a time on YouTube, a clip of Streisand singing a fine rendition of “Happy Days” at the end of the show was available, since taken down).
+The CBS TV special was followed by the companion album, My Name Is Barbra, released in May 1965.
+A single from the this album, “My Man,” released in June 1965, made the Billboard Hot 100 in July, peaking at No. 79 and remained on the chart for six weeks.
 Her first TV show meanwhile, was nominated for five Emmy Awards, winning all five at the September ceremony, including two for Streisand herself.Musically in 1965, the rock ‘n roll juggernaut was as strong as ever.
 Among artists with No.1 hits that year were: The Beatles, The Supremes, Petula Clark, The Righteous Brothers, The Temptations, The Beach Boys, The Four Tops, The Byrds, Sonny & Cher, The Rolling Stones, and others.
 Many of these groups had top albums as well.
 In the midst of this, Streisand’s second album in 1965 – My Name is Barbra, Two – was released in October.
 It made the Billboard album chart in November, peaking at #2.
 It would also sell 500,000 copies and reach gold certification within three months and remain on the charts for 48 weeks.

 On December 1st, 1965, Streisand’s career took a new turn, as she signed her first film contract — a four-picture deal beginning with the film adaptation of Funny Girl, which would not reach the big screen until 1968.
 Meanwhile, her albums were selling like crazy, and would continue to sell through the 1960s, boosted in part by her TV specials.
 In fact, during the decade, nine of her albums would each chart in the Top 10.